The Clergy Leadership of St. James Welcomes You

 The Rev. Dr. Kenneth H. Saunders III

 The Rev. Dr. Kenneth H. Saunders III serves St. James Episcopal Church as its 14th Rector (called in May of 2018).
-Father Saunders has previously served churches in Maryland and North Carolina.
+Father Saunders previously served churches in Maryland and North Carolina.

 Father Saunders has a Doctor of Ministry (D.Min.) in Congregational Development from the Bexley Hall – Seabury Western Theological Seminary Federation in Chicago, a Master of Divinity (M.Div.) degree from the University of the South; School of Theology in Sewanee, TN, and a Bachelor of Science (B.S.) in Management from the University of North Carolina at Asheville.

-Before ordination, Ken was a Health Physics & Radiological Controls Technician with Bettis Atomic Power Laboratory and helped establish the Moored Traning Ship (MTS) project (Nuclear Submarine Prototype) in Goose Creek, SC.
+Before ordination, Ken was a Health Physics & Radiological Controls Technician with Bettis Atomic Power Laboratory and helped establish the Moored Training Ship (MTS) project (Nuclear Submarine Prototype) in Goose Creek, SC.
 After Bettis, Ken spent over ten years in general management and consulting for residential construction companies, helping them organize and strengthen their teams to streamline operations and maximize profit.

 423.638.6583 office